 But other geologists proposed superficial sliding planes, able to cause only small landslides.
 Small landslides, as happened in 1960, were always expected during the filling of the reservoir.
 In 1961, the construction of a by-pass tunnel was started, just in case the reservoir would become partially obstructed by a landslide.
 In the same year, calculations, based on a model of the entire reservoir, suggested that a (small) landslide into the lake could generate a 30 meter high wave.
 Technicians recommended to not exceed a water level of 700 meters a.s.l. – 25 meters beneath the dam crest – surpassed, however, in 1963 by 10 meters.

 The valley of Vajont is characterized by a succession of Jurassic/Cretaceous to Eocene marl and limestone-formations, forming a large fold, with the valley following the axis of the fold.
-Sedimentary layers found along the slopes of the mountains, especially on Mount Toc, plunge into the valley, forming possible sliding planes for a mass movement.
+Sedimentary layers found along the slopes of the mountains, especially on Mount Toc, plunge towards the valley, forming possible sliding planes for a mass movement.

 After the disaster, geologists discovered thin layers of green claystone (5-10 centimeters thick) in the limestone of the Vajont site.
-The clay layers acted as sliding planes for a prehistoric landslide and were reactivated by the rising water in the reservoir.
+The clay layers acted as sliding planes for a prehistoric landslide and were reactivated by the rising water level in the reservoir.

 The continuous rejection of the worst-case scenario by authorities and the electric power company, running the dam, was, in part, based on a lack of understanding of large mass movements at the time.
-Only few geologists and engineers imagined that an entire flank of a mountain could collapse.
+Only a few geologists and engineers imagined that an entire flank of a mountain could collapse.